 30% – Deposit per person required when online booking with BBT as advance money to ensure that you’re joining one of our motorbike tours.

 70% – Balance collected at the hotel, New Delhi.
-On your arrival in India by one of our representative.
+On your arrival in India by one of our representatives.
 Deposit payments are made payable to BBT, and they can be made via Bank Draft or Personal Cheque.
 The deposit will ensure your place on the expeditions.
 The remaining 70% balance can be made either in Euros or dollars, Sterling Pounds as this makes paying for facilities easier en-route.
 Please, no TravellersCheques are accepted.
 All deposits should be addressed to BBT

 6. Accommodation on our tours